Classes from the JCC's Center for Jewish Life and Learning

 Programs Offered in Russian

 Come join Rabbi Ilana Baird for events and classes offered in Russian.
 Rabbi Baird has served communities in Russia, Germany, Israel and the United States.
 She founded a liberal synagogue in Haifa and is a graduate of Hebrew Union College-Jewish Institute of Religion’s Israeli Rabbinical Seminary program.
-For more information see our Russian Jewish Programs page or call the JCC's Center for Jewish Life & Learning at 408.357.7411.
+For more programs see our Russian Jewish Programs page or call the JCC's Center for Jewish Life & Learning at 408.357.7411.